jeandavidgrattepanche/Amplicon_MiSeq_V4/README.md

 3- Copy the script folder, the 3 scripts named MiSeq_pipeline_V4_SWARM_part(1,2 and 3)_HPC.py from this repository and add all in the folder where you save the List_samples.txt and the rawdata folder (suggestion MiSeq_folder).

-4- primer file should be in the db folder (with the PR2 UTAX.fasta).
+(facultative) 4- primer file should be in the db folder (with the PR2 UTAX.fasta).
 Add a fasta file with your primers such as:

 	'>'V4_f